Muukid/muGraphics/README.md

 ## Create graphic with pre-existing window

 To keep mug code simplistic for now, it is impossible to create a graphic generated from a window that already was created; the window-graphic-creation process must create the window internally.
 This doesn't realistically limit the user's ability to customize their window, as they still have access to fully customize the window via the `muWindowInfo` parameter, but nevertheless, it would be more flexible to provide support for creating graphics with a muCOSA window that already existed beforehand.

+## Vertex data up front

+When vertex data (as well as index data) needs to be generated and a buffer needs to be filled with it, it is first allocated in its entirety on the CPU side.
+This may be too much for the CPU to allocate at the moment, at which case it would be more appropriate to cut it up into smaller pieces and subfill the data, but this system has yet to be implemented.
+This means that if the vertex/index data needed to create a given object buffer cannot be allocated up front on the CPU's side, the buffer will fail to create despite there being a way to still accomplish the task with less memory needed.

+## Stability with large object counts

+There are no checks performed on buffers so large that they cause integer overflow, meaning that the usage of too many objects will likely just result in a crash.
+There is no way to check for buffer size limits with mug's provided API; a buffer will simply fail to create if too large and give a non-successful result value.

 # Other library dependencies